Spring Boot Method Security with SAPL

 Create a Custom LibraryUser Implementation

-Now extend the User class from the package org.springframework.security.core.userdetails to create a custom LibraryUser implementation that contains the library user’s birthdate.
+Now extend the User class from org.springframework.security.core.userdetails to create a custom LibraryUser implementation that contains the library user’s date of birth.

 @ToString(callSuper = true)